Skiers traversing Glacier by George Brybycin

 Many of the self portraits were taken using a tripod and self timer.
 At high altitude and very cold temperatures the camera meter was often useless as the batteries would die in the cold.
 George would estimate the exposure and bracket his shots.

-Classic Rocies book by George Brybycin Grand Canadian Rockies book by George Brybycin Calgary Pearl of the West book by George Brybycin
+Classic Rocies book by George Brybycin The Essence of the Rockies by George Brybycin

 George Brybycin

-George Brybycin has been photographing in the Canadian Rockies for 50 years and has self published 42 books, 37 of them on the Rockies and 3 on Calgary.
-His books are available in Chapters and numerous stores in the Mountain Parks.
+George Brybycin has been photographing in the Canadian Rockies for over 50 years and has self published 45 books, 42 of them on the Rockies and 3 on Calgary.
+George has climbed over 500 mountain peaks in the Rockies and his goal is to publish a total of 50 books and be the most profilic publisher of Rocky Mountain Photography books.
+His books are available in Chapters and stores in the Mountain Parks.
 George shoots with a Pentax K camera on Kodachrome and Velvia film.